Pearson BTEC Level Four Higher National Certificate in Art and Design (Fashion and Textiles)

-You will be assessed in a variety of ways, including written assignments, work-based, assignments, work experience, practical assessment, portfolio development and presentations.
+You will be assessed in a variety of ways, including written assignments, work-based assignments, work experience, practical assessment, portfolio development and formal presentations.

 For more information about assessment, including guidance on marking, feedback and plagiarism, please refer the HE Assessment Policy and the programme spec for course-specific information.

 How will the course be delivered?

 Workshop sessions .
 You will also be required to undertake independent self-directed learning and work based assessments.

 - Four GCSE passes at grade 4/ C or above including English language and Mathematics

 - A level three qualification in an appropriate subject- (Target grade of MMM)